Coronavirus In New Jersey: State Total Surges To 427, Gov. Murphy Announces 2 Additional Deaths

 Murphy also revealed that two additional patients have died from COVID-19, as five people have now died from the coronavirus.

-Meanwhile, health officials announced four additional presumptive positive COVID-19 cases in Burlington County, bringing the county’s total to nine.
+Coronavirus Update: Latest On COVID-19 Cases, School Closings And Cancellations Across Delaware Valley

-Officials say the patients are a 53-year-old man from Burlington Township; a 35-year-old woman from Delanco; a 20-year-old man from Evesham Township; and a 29-year-old woman from Florence.
+Meanwhile, health officials announced six additional presumptive positive COVID-19 cases in Burlington County, bringing the county’s total to 11.

 They are currently tracing the patients’ contacts.